 If you have experienced sexual violence, you are not alone.
 Many Georgia Tech offices are here to help.
 We have also created a quick resource guide for students and for faculty and staff who have experienced sexual violence.

 The WRC can provide information, referrals, and support for Georgia Tech students regarding sexual violence.
-The WRC staff members are trained to work with victim-survivors, including providing information on campus resources, accomodations, and reporting options.
+The WRC staff members are trained to work with victim-survivors, including providing information on campus resources, accommodations, and reporting options.
 The WRC provides support for survivors of all genders.

 Officers from GTPD can support the investigation and prosecution of cases, ensure the well-being of the victim, and transport victims to Grady Rape Crisis Center for treatment.
 If you are in crisis or in need of assistance after hours, contact GTPD and ask to speak to an on-call advocate.
 You do not have to disclose your name or any information to GTPD when you call to be connected to the on-call advocate (who will be a trained Health Promotion staff member).

-The Office of the Dean of Students can help provide academic accomodations and resources for on campus counseling for victim-survivors of sexual violence.
+The Office of the Dean of Students can help provide academic accommodations and resources for on campus counseling for victim-survivors of sexual violence.
 If a student wishes to file a report for an on-campus investigation, contact the Office of Student Integrity.

 Women's Health in Stamps Health Services has staff who provide services for sexual and reproductive health needs.
 Women’s Health offers pelvic exams and Pap Smears, contraception, including Emergency Contraception, and STI screening.
 They do not, however, collect rape kits.